-Another form of disagreement arose from the intersection of games-sociality and academicsociality.
+Another form of disagreement arose from the intersection of games-sociality and academic-sociality.
 Some academic players did not see the point of the games, or to be more precise did not see them as research; others were delighted by the games but saw them as unusual within universities.
 Because game-inspired thinking is a tangential, associative, indirect form of knowledge creation, it resists and runs counter to the output-driven, economically-oriented model of academia in operation in our two countries.
 The unusualness of our research, the way it veers away from conventional scholarly modes and formats, is part of its point.
 Our collaborative, playful method is critical because it actively counters reductive thinking-not only about festivals, but also about what research can be.

 The sociality of game-inspired thinking refracts the already social aspects of established research processes.
-The iterative nature of game design means that the conversations it prompts are ongoing and collaborative, a less formal version of the feedback mechanisms in larger academic structures of knowledge, such as conference presentations and peer review.45 Game-inspired thinking also exposes some of the power relations that endure.
+The iterative nature of game design means that the conversations it prompts are ongoing and collaborative, a less formal version of the feedback mechanisms in larger academic structures of knowledge, such as conference presentations and peer review.
+45 Game-inspired thinking also exposes some of the power relations that endure.
 For example, despite our aim for a de-centred role for ourselves as researchers, many testers expected us to know the rules and interpret the game for them.
 We are also aware of the particular audiences we played with, and their relationship to our arguments about distributed knowledge: many of our testers were "in the know" about festivals as writers or academics, while others, including our students, knew less.
 Who plays the game matters, in terms of the discussion.
-One player, for example, suggested inviting festival directors to play the game in order to help them festivals pitch themselves.
+One player, for example, suggested inviting festival directors to play the game in order to help them strategically think through the values they wished to focus on in their festival, and how rival festivals pitch themselves.
 Doing this would be a way to generate a new set of insights, and may be an avenue for future impact-related research.